 Look for practical features in the technology your records management provider offers for digital delivery.

-So I’ve touched on the getting inactive paper documents out of your business, but what about the active documents.
-This is where you need the right technology to get rid of paper and automate processes.
-If you have; paper-based processes, documents frequently accessed, documents that need to be shared internally or externally and people who need those documents are scattered across locations then you need a digital document management solution.
+So I’ve touched on getting inactive paper documents out of your business, but what about the active documents?
+This is where you need the right technology for going paperless and automating processes.
+If you have paper-based processes, documents frequently accessed, documents that need to be shared internally or externally, and people who need those documents are scattered across locations then you need digital document management solutions.

 Employee documents will of course be needed by HR, but managers will need access to documents such as performance reviews and training certification.
 Auditors and attorneys will likely need access to some employee documents from time to time.
 Let’s not forget about employees wanting access to documents in their files.

-Contracts is another document that is common in almost every business.
-There are contracts with you vendors and contracts with your clients.
-Departments that need access include Sales, Customer Support, Procurement and Accounting.
-Expiration dates, price increases and renewals are important events that must be monitored and acted upon.
+Contracts are another document that is common in almost every business.
+There are contracts with your vendors and contracts with your clients.
+Departments that need access include Sales, Customer Support, Procurement, and Accounting.
+Expiration dates, price increases, and renewals are important events that must be monitored and acted upon.

 The right document management technology can address the business issues and processes related to these documents and many others.
-Here are a few qualities that are a must for a digital document management application:
+Here are a few qualities that are a must for digital document management technology:

-While a completely paperless business may remain a goal most businesses don’t quite achieve there is no reason not to follow these four tips because you’ll reduce paper, improve processes and have a more efficient business.
-As for Bigfoot the most recent sighting was earlier this month, so someone must have heard about a paperless business.
+While a completely paperless office may remain a goal most businesses don’t quite achieve there is no reason not to follow these four tips because you’ll reduce paper, improve processes, and have a more efficient business.
+As for Bigfoot, the most recent sighting was earlier this month, so someone must have heard about a paperless business.